-- 5.1 In the case of a current student the College may require that the student does not attend College until the process of Fitness to study is complete.
+- 5.1 In the case of a current student, the College may require that the student does not attend College until the process of Fitness to Study is complete.
 The following staff are empowered to send a student home pending a decision from the senior post holder as to whether the student should be suspended from College:

 - Vice Principals

 - Assistant Principal Curriculum and Quality

 - Director of Facilities Management

 - Safeguarding Officers

 - Duty Principal

 - 5.2 During this time the student will not be allowed on College premises or to take part in College events (trips, shows etc).
 The student will receive a letter from the College Principal (or Vice Principal) detailing the suspension and outlining the procedure and naming the Impartial Person.

-- On request the Impartial Person can assist to supply study materials to the student during any required absence under this policy. - 5.3 If a student is also employed by the College as a member of staff, volunteer or sub-contractor the Head of Personnel and Payroll and, where appropriate, the Director of Facilities Management should be consulted.
+On request the Impartial Person can assist to supply study materials to the student during any required absence under this policy.
+During periods of remote learning, the decision may be communicated initially via telephone, with a letter sent to confirm arrangements as soon as is practicable. - 5.3 If a student is also employed by the College as a member of staff, volunteer or sub-contractor the Head of Personnel and Payroll and, where appropriate, the Director of Facilities Management should be consulted.